 The MNN exam has 175 multiple-choice test questions.
 150 of these are scored, while the other 25 are used as unidentified pre-test questions that are not scored.
 You will be given three hours to complete this exam.

-Below is a brief outline of the four main categories of the exam and the topics tested within them.
+Below is a brief outline of the five main categories of the exam and the topics tested within them.